3191110276/intro-to-kubernetes/B2_Advanced_App_Upgrade/README.md

 echo http://$(kubectl get nodes -o wide | tail -1 | awk '{ print $7 }'):30025/kiali
 ```

 You can now open the page.
 The recommended browser for this would be Firefox, because Chrome does have some issues with Kiali.
+Login with 'admin' as username and password.
+Then go to the graph page, and select the Namespace 'default'.
+If Kiali can't render the graph yet, you should send a few request to your app so that Kiali can record some traffic.
+Go ahead and explore Kiali on your own!

 ## Cleanup
 You can remove all artifcats created during this chapter, as none of them will be needed later on.
 It would be recommended to remove the label from the Namespace: